 - Papi: similar to mami, but women say this to men.
 I just can’t do this, it feels far too weird.

 - Yuma: the Cuban equivalent of gringo.
 The name comes from the movie 3:10 to Yuma, which was shown in Cuba in the late 50s when almost all movies were coming from the USSR.
 About a fictional town in Arizona, it was so popular that many Cubans refer to the United States as La Yuma.
 However, Yuma applies to any foreigner or tourist.
 People argue its origin (this is one of my favourite Cuban movies where they argue about it) and whether it is a derogatory word or not – all I know is my friends tell me not to call myself yuma because it’s negative.

 - Tacaño: a person who doesn’t pay.
 There’s always one of them in a group.
 They like to come out while everyone is buying rounds but suddenly disappear when it’s their turn.

-- Jintero/Jintera: a Cuban looking to scam a tourist, either by getting them to pay for drinks or taking a commission on sending them somewhere.
-At it’s most extreme this Cuban slang word means prostitute so be wise and don’t call someone this.
+- Jinetero or Jinetera: It literally means jockey, and refers to a hustler.
+It’s often a Cuban looking to scam a tourist, either by getting them to pay for drinks or taking a commission on sending them somewhere such as a restaurant, bar or casa particular.
+It also refers to Cubans who pretend to fall in love with tourists in pursuit of money or immigration to their country.
+A pinguero is a male who dates male tourists.
+At it’s most extreme all of these Cuban slang words can mean prostitute so be wise and don’t call someone this unless you are trying to insult them.

 - Fula: To describe someone as troublesome, crazy or messed up as esta fula.
 But, fula also means money so you need to pay attention to the context.